ukmoose/node-red-contrib-skyremote/README.md

 Use the Manage Palette > Install option from the menu inside node-red

 #### Harder
-Use npm to command to install this package locally in the Node-RED modules directory
+Alternatively in your Node-RED user directory, typically ~/.node-red, run
 ```bash
 npm install node-red-contrib-skyremote
 ```